bohrer-lab/ecodata-matlab/docs/user_guide/index.md

 - After selecting a file or setting the output filepath, expect that it may take several seconds before the information loads or updates appear in the status window.
 - For help or to share suggestions, [submit a GitHub issue](https://github.com/jemissik/movebank_vis/issues) or contact support@movebank.org.

+**Saving and reloading settings**
+- When an animation is created, the animation settings are saved to the output directory in a file called ``settings.mat``.
+- Settings files can be reloaded into the app.
+To reload settings from a previous animation, click the ``Load settings`` button at the top of the app, and select a ``settings.mat`` file.
+You can then adjust the settings for a new animation.

 ## Links

 - [GitHub repository](https://github.com/jemissik/movebank_vis)